 Manhattan Tech is committed to providing the necessary academic and social support necessary for a student to be successful in their chosen career through the Teaching & Learning Center (TLC).
-Tutoring services can be accessed online and in person through multiple methods, and are provided based upon the individual student's needs, educational goals, and, as applicable, instructor referral.
-Additional services such as time management, study planning, resume writing, research assistance, math and writing labs, and job interview preparation are also offered through various workshops or upon request from the student or faculty member.
-All tutoring and academic student services provided within the TLC are free to currently enrolled students and MATC alumni.
-Contact <a href="https://lice.org/lice.o
+Tutoring services are accessed online and in person through multiple methods, and are provided based upon the individual student's needs, educational goals, and, as applicable, instructor referral.
+Additional services such as time management, study planning, resume writing, research assistance, math and writing labs, and job interview preparation are offered through various workshops or upon request.
+All tutoring and academic student support provided within the TLC are free to currently enrolled student and Manhattan Tech alumni.
+Contact TLC@manhattantech.edu, call 785-320-4584, or visit our website at www.manhattantech.edu for more information.